itzsaga/use-lazy-pagination/README.md

 [![Greenkeeper badge][greenkeeper-image]][greenkeeper-link] [![npm version][npm-version-image]][npm-version-link]

 Bi-directional pagination hook for use in React using GraphQL & the Relay cursor-based pagination.
-Expectin an Apollo `useLazyQuery` function.
-Thank to a [blog post][inspiration] by Tim Specht for the inspiration.
+Expecting an Apollo `useLazyQuery` function.
+Thanks to a [blog post][inspiration] by Tim Specht for the inspiration.

 ## Installation